Early Years Inclusion Funding application form

-also supports LAs to undertake their responsibilities to strategically commission SEND services as required under the Children and Families Act 2014.
+also supports Local Authorities to undertake their responsibilities to strategically commission SEND services as required under the Children and Families Act 2014.

-Pilot for allocating Early Years Inclusion Funding to schools
+Roll out of Early Years Inclusion Funding to schools from September 2019

 How do I access it?